 Today the team is directly increasing revenue at Expedia by leveraging Qubole Spark pipelines to send out marketing emails and build user profiles.
 These emails service users worldwide, as well as provide push notifications to the Expedia mobile app.

 Figure 2 (below) shows the data flow of scheduled jobs in Qubole.
-This is the email pipeline that brings together the customer and content data sources, which is processed through Qubole and then triggers workloads that generate personalized emails for each target customer.
+This is the email pipeline that brings together the customer and content data sources, which are processed through Qubole and then triggers workloads that generate personalized emails for each target customer.
 Upon delivery, a tracking system granularly monitors any actions taken on the associated email and sends feedback to the A-Team model for further analysis as well as optimization of future campaigns

 Figure 2: A-Team overall flow

-In-house tools, such as Alpha and Ocelot, allow the A-Team to effectively manage and build campaigns — not only for the Expedia brand, but for all associated brands — and create separate marketing pipelines as needed.
+In-house tools, such as Alpha and Ocelot, allow the A-Team to effectively manage and build campaigns — not only for the Expedia brand but for all associated brands — and create separate marketing pipelines as needed.
 Such tools enable Expedia Managers to store users’ profiles and build content, and later relate content and profiles to perform a scheduled delivery of marketing campaign emails like the one displayed in Figure 1 (see image, above).

-Time-sensitive campaign pipelines run on Spark clusters, which utilize scheduled queries that automatically deploy campaigns based on user’s trip phases.
+Time-sensitive campaign pipelines run on Spark clusters, which utilize scheduled queries that automatically deploy campaigns based on users’ trip phases.
 Expedia has 35 points of sale (POS) representing diverse geographical areas and countries worldwide (US, LATAM, APAC, EMEA, etc.), so this means processing needs to happen in a number of different regions to meet service level agreements (SLAs).
-The mix of Qubole Spark and AWS infrastructure allows the team to seamlessly scale out campaigns and deliver targeted emails to a range of 20 to 40 million customers in a given day.
+The mix of Qubole Spark and AWS infrastructure allows the team to seamlessly scale-out campaigns and deliver targeted emails to a range of 20 to 40 million customers in a given day.